-B.3: Endangered Species Act of 1973 (ESA)
+B.3: ENDANGERED SPECIES ACT OF 1973 (ESA)26

-The ESA was signed into law in 1973 and protects threatened and endangered species of plants and animals (referred to as "listed species") and their critical habitat.
-Section 7(a)(1) of the ESA specifically requires Federal agencies to use their authority to conserve protected resources, and Section 7(a)(2) established a process by which the lead Federal agency consults with the U.S. Fish and Wildlife Service and/or the National Oceanic and Atmospheric Administration's National Marine Fisheries Service (collectively called "the Services") to determine if its actions will impact a protected resource.
+The ESA was signed into law in 1973 and protects threatened and endangered species of plants and animals (referred to as "listed species") and their critical habitat.27 Section 7(a)(1) of the ESA specifically requires Federal agencies to use their authority to conserve protected resources, and Section 7(a)(2) established a process by which the lead Federal agency consults with the U.S. Fish and Wildlife Service and/or the National Oceanic and Atmospheric Administration's National Marine Fisheries Service (collectively called "the Services") to determine if its actions will impact a protected resource.
 While the ESA applies to private actions as well, Section 7 has established a consultation process for Federal agencies to work with the Services to determine if their actions have the potential to negatively impact listed species or their critical habitat.

 If a project has no potential to impact a listed species or critical habitat, or if none are present in the project area, according to a species list obtained by the agency or by contacting a Service's field office, no consultation with the Services is required.
-If a protected resource may be present, the agency will records, and remains (surface or subsurface) that are related to and located within historic properties and any properties of traditional religious and cultural importance to Tribes or Native Hawaiian Organizations.
+If a protected resource may be present, the agency will conduct a consultation process.
+There are two types of consultation under Section 7 of the ESA: informal and formal.